 The Radiation Oncology Department has not stopped treating patients due to the COVID-19 pandemic.
 Since March 2020, we have effectively and safely performed more than 10,000 treatments for over 400 patients (as of 4/27/20).

 If I have questions and concerns about coming in for my regular treatment, who can I talk to?

-Please contact your care team in Radiation Oncology directly at 617-732-6310, or you can stay connected with us through Partners Patient Gateway.
+Please contact your care team in Radiation Oncology directly at 617-732-6310, or you can stay connected with us through Mass General Brigham Patient Gateway.
 If you don’t have a Patient Gateway account, you can enroll here.
 We’re here to answer any questions or concerns you may have.

 Will caregivers or family members be able to join me at my appointment?

 To protect patients and staff, Brigham and Women’s Hospital and Dana-Farber Cancer Institute are currently restricting routine visitors.
 Please review each visitor policy.
 While this may be stressful for patients and caregivers, this is one of the many ways hospitals are trying to protect patients at this time.
 Caregivers can continue to be supportive during visits via video communications or by phone.

 How can caregivers protect cancer patients they care for?